technyon/nuki_hub/README.md

 - Disable fallback to Wifi / WiFi config portal:
 - RSSI Publish interval:
 - Network Timeout until restart:
 - Restart on disconnect:
 - Enable MQTT logging:
-- Check for Firmware Updates every 24h:
+- Check for Firmware Updates every 24h: Enable to allow the Nuki Hub to check the latest release of the Nuki Hub firmware on boot and every 24 hours.
+Requires the Nuki Hub to be able to connect to github.com.
+The latest version will be published to MQTT and will be visible on the main page of the Web Configurator.

 #### IP Address assignment